Futsal Women's World Cup qualifying main round starts Tuesday

 The first FIFA Futsal Women's World Cup will be played in 2025 in the Philippines, and European qualifying begins with the main round, which runs from Tuesday.

-In all, 23 teams will compete in six one-venue mini-tournaments.
+In all, 23 teams are competing in six one-venue mini-tournaments.
 The six group winners qualify for the elite round to join top seeds Portugal and Spain.

 The elite round, drawn on 31 October and running from 18 to 23 March, will consist of two groups of four.
 The top two in each elite round group will qualify for the finals in the Philippines running from 21 November to 7 December 2025.